sarkarsrijon/sarkarsrijon.github.io/_pages/personal.md

 #### Current engagements

 Please feel free to reach out if you want to discuss any of the following or just something in general.
-You can book a slot [here](https://calendly.com/srijonrick/1-on-1-with-srijon).

 <ul>
 <details>